-In this section, we first describe the mathematical model of video SCI and briefly introduce the state-of-the-art DL based reconstruction approaches.
-The proposed RL-based adaptive sensing is detailed in Section 2.3.
+In this section, we first describe the mathematical model of video SCI and briefly introduce the state-of-the-art deep learning based reconstruction approaches.
+The proposed RL based adaptive sensing is detailed in Sec.
+2.3.

 2.1 Mathematical Model of Video SCI